Apple's new 2018 flagship iPhone models.

 iPhone XS and iPhone XS Max

-The iPhone XS and iPhone XS Max, introduced on September 12, 2018, are Apple's two new flagship iPhones, sporting the most advanced technology Apple has ever introduced in an iPhone.
+The iPhone XS and iPhone XS Max, introduced on September 12, 2018, are Apple's two new flagship iPhones, featuring the most advanced technology Apple has ever introduced in an iPhone.

 Like the iPhone X, iPhone XS and iPhone XS Max feature stainless steel frames and glass bodies that support wireless charging, along with edge-to-edge displays and a TrueDepth Camera System for Face ID.